Set 11 | 501 - 550

 (V.) (काम या जिम्मेदारी सौंपना)

-Example: A good manager knows how to delegate tasks effectively.
+Sentence: A good manager knows how to delegate tasks effectively.

 The act of transferring one’s authority to another